-Benjamin leads the IL Corporate Litigation and Real Estate Groups, utilizing his vast experience in all aspects of civil and commercial law.
+Benjamin leads the IL Commercial Litigation and Real Estate Prcatice Groups, utilizing his vast experience in all aspects of civil and commercial law.

 With over four decades of experience as a seasoned litigator, He has served before all levels of Israeli courts, tribunals, and arbitration, utilizing his vast experience in all aspects of civil and commercial law.
 He has been involved in high-profile cases which ultimately resulted in precedent rulings, set by the Israeli Supreme Court.
 Alongside his litigation abilities, Benjamin draws upon extensive knowledge in asset sales, and commercial, industrial, residential and mixed-use real estate projects.

 Benjamin represents clients in insolvency and liquidation cases, accompanying creditors and shareholders and representing parties in motions for an injunction following liquidation proceedings.
 Benjamin also dealt with complex, broad-ranging separation agreements between spouses, siblings, and alike as well as multi-faceted matters regarding inheritances and estates in Israel and abroad.